 The proposed legislation would further allow the FCC to fully ban ads for foods that "do not contribute to a healthful diet for children and adolescents and the consumption of which is discouraged."

 Which foods/beverages would be affected?
 That would be left to another government entity, the FTC.
-Ads targeting kids for products in this realm would be deemed unfair trade practice.
+Ads targeting kids for products in this realm would be deemed an unfair trade practice.

-The FTC would further have rights to decide the age range for which kids should not be exposed to certain advertising.
+The FTC would further have rights to determine the age range for which kids should not be exposed to certain advertising.
 Jaffe said it could include 12- to-19-year-olds, which might impact ads on programming "directed to teens and young adults."